FLAIR-Community/Fling/docs/meaning_for_configurations_en.md

 For other types schedulers, please refer to `fling.utils.LRScheduler`.

+### learn.finetune_parameters

-- Beside "all", the key `learn.finetune_parameters` has other usages.
+This key controls what parameters should be finetuned.
+Beside "all", the key `learn.finetune_parameters` has other values.
 For example, if you only want to fine-tune parameters whose names **contain** keywords "fc" or "bn", you can write:

 ```python
 finetune_parameters=dict(